sparkfun/GitHub_API_Scripts/README.md

 SparkFun GitHub API Scripts
 ============================

-Demo scripts for Enginursday post[GitHub API Intro](https://www.sparkfun.com/news/1913).
+Demo scripts for Enginursday post [GitHub API Intro](https://www.sparkfun.com/news/1913).

 You must have [Python](https://www.python.org/) and the [agithub](https://github.com/jpaugh/agithub) module installed for these to run.